metamn/react/content/blog/ontology-taxonomy-choreography/index.md

 ![IA definition #1](ia-1.png)

-... and concludes with a statement where UX is removed:
+... and concludes with a statement where &mdash; again &mdash; UX is removed:

 ![IA definition #2](ia-2.png)

 Here we are in the business of understanding.

----
+Understanding a problem and understanding how people can best solve the problem &mdash; in a interactive space.

-understanding = modeling = structure and behavior
+Modeling structure and behavior with user interfaces.

 ## Structure and behavior